Pablodubco/unit-4-game/README.md

 | --- | :---: | --- |
 | strBattleLogClass | string | Classes for the battle log text |

 >Note: These properties are mainly used for styling and spacing (margins, padding, backgrounds, colors, etc.).
-Some properties affect Bootstrap v4 column classes, and can slightly alter the layout of elements (for example, placing the ).
-However, a more in-depth
+Some properties affect Bootstrap v4 column classes, and can slightly alter the layout of elements (for example, placing elements side by side).
+However, a more in-depth modification requires digging through the [dynamic elements methods](#dynamic-elements-methods).

 | [Game properties index](#game-flow-and-properties) | [Main index](#contents) |
 | :---: | :---: |